AbrSergey/Easy-Posting/project/readme.txt

 Example start
 //////////////////////

-# '# Text'
+# Text

-'
-'
-'//// This extra space will not be counted (because it's between the trigger and the first line of content) '
+//// This extra space will not be counted (because it's between the trigger and the first line of content)

 This is my first line.
-'
-'

 And because there are two empty lines between this line and the one above, the page will have extra spacing between these lines
-'
-'

 And same here

-'
-'
-'//// But these extra lines at the end of a section will not be counted (because they're between the last line of content and 'the next trigger
+//// But these extra lines at the end of a section will not be counted (because they're between the last line of content and the next trigger

-'
-'
-'
-'# Text'
-'
+# Text

 Some more text here
-'

 //////////////////////
 Example end

-# '# Title - (int:level)'
+# Title - (int:level)

 Creates a h tag the level provided.
 For example will a '# Title - 3' create a <h3> tag for the content underneath.
 If no level is provided will the default value be 2.

-# '# Text'
+# Text

 Creates a normal text-section.
 In here you can just write text as you normally would, and the program will automatically format it so the setup will be as you wrote.

-# '# Code'
+# Code

 Creates a big code-block section for everything within this section.
 Is somewhat similar to the <code> tag in the Customized html-tags below, but will be formated differently and set as a own section.

-# '# Quote'
+# Quote

 Creates a big quote section and styles it.
 If you add three lines, ---, to the end will the name afterward be set as the author/quotee of the quote.